TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Lae'zel has come full circle.
 She understood that life was about more than just combat and service, she understood that love is not weakness but strength, and most importantly, she understood that she doesn't have to be alone.
 That she shouldn't be.

-With the hammer in hand we can free Orpheus, at which point The Emperor forsakes us.
+One way or another we get the hammer and with it, we can free Orpheus, at which point The Emperor forsakes us.
 Orpheus isn't too happy about how things stand.
 The Netherbrain is beyond our capabilities and someone has to become an illithid.

 After defeating the Netherbrain there are a number of endings for Lae'zel.
 She leaves alone or with Orpheus to liberate her people, or stays with you.
 In my mind either you